-Article XI applies only where a Contracting State that is the "primary insolvency jurisdiction" of a debtor has made the applicable declaration and there has been an insolvency-related event as discussed in the Practice Note in Section VI.F(1) above.497 The primary insolvency jurisdiction of a person is where the centre of its main interests is situated, with a rebuttable presumption that it is the place of its statutory seat or, if none, the place of its incorporation or formation.
-The factors relevant to determining whether a debtor's centre of main interests differs from its statutory seat (or, if none, place where the debtor is incorporated or formed) crystalise upon the occurrence of an insolvency-related event, and are judged by reference to the facts that were visible to and could have been reasonably relied upon by creditors generally when dealing with the debtor.498
+Article XI applies only where a Contracting State that is the "primary insolvency jurisdiction" of a debtor has made the applicable declaration and there has been an insolvency-related event as discussed in the Practice Note in Section VI.F(I) above.
+502 The primary insolvency jurisdiction of a person is where the centre of its main interests is situated, with a rebuttable presumption that it is the place of its statutory seat or, if none, the place of its incorporation or formation.
+The factors relevant to determining whether a debtor's centre of main interests differs from its statutory seat (or, if none, place where the debtor is incorporated or formed) crystalize upon the occurrence of an insolvency-related event, and are judged by reference to the facts that were visible to and could have been reasonably relied upon by the Cape Town creditors generally when dealing with the debtor.503 The general rule is that the "debtor" for purposes of Alternative A (and otherwise under the Cape Town Convention) is the trust or trustee when the aircraft object is held in trust, therefore the relevant "primary insolvency jurisdiction" for purposes of determining the application of Alternative A and whether or not a insolvency-related event has occurred is that of the trust or trustee.
+However, where an insolvency-related event occurs with respect to the beneficiary of a trust and the relevant insolvency law looks through the trust to exert the insolvency administrator's powers over the assets held by the trust, then it is the situation of the beneficiary that determines whether an insolvency-related event has occurred and the relevant "primary insolvency jurisdiction" for purposes of Alternative A. 504

-Practice Notes:499
+Practice Notes:505

-(1) The concept of a stay limitation or waiting period in respect of aircraft is drawn from Section 1110 of the United States Bankruptcy Code.500 In interpreting certain aspects of Alternative A, practitioners should take into account the leading jurisprudence on those issues under U.S. law.
+(1) The concept of a stay limitation or waiting period in respect of aircraft is drawn from Section 1110 of the United States Bankruptcy Code.
+506 In interpreting certain aspects of Alternative A, practitioners should take into account the leading jurisprudence on those issues under U.S. law.

-(2) The term "centre of main interests" (COMI) was inspired by the same concept and terminology in European insolvency law.501 Similar to Article XI, that law does not define the COMI but establishes a rebuttable presumption that the registered office is the COMI.
-In interpreting this aspect of Article XI, practitioners should take into account the leading jurisprudence under European law, particularly that of the European Court of Justice.502 More importantly, Annotation 2 to the Official Commentary, Fourth Edition, released 13 July 2020, notes that the presumption that a debtor's COMI is its statutory seat or registered office is not easily displaced,
+(2) The term "centre of main interests" (COMI) was inspired by the same concept and terminology in the European insolvency Regulation.507 Similar to Article XI, that law does not define the COMI but establishes a rebuttable presumption that the registered office is the COMI. ."
+This is likely to be true also of the interpretation